Clearlingo Editing and Proofreading

 He did not want to go to the fair, even though he loved rollercoasters.

-• as a heading in run-on text.
+• As a heading in run-on text.

 Subheadings in run-on text can be shown using italics.